 The Graduate School is a school of students.
-As such, we make a conscious effort to solicit and incorporate student ideas and input as we work to enhance the graduate student experience.
-This is done in a number of ways, including standing meetings between the school leadership and various student organizations.
-Aside from those meetings, there are several other ways the school receives input from its students.
+As such, we make a conscious effort to solicit and incorporate input from our graduate students as we work to enhance their experience.
+This is done in a number of ways, including standing meetings between the school leadership and various student organizations, particularly the Graduate and Professional Student Council, the official representative body for Ph.D. and master's students in The Graduate School.
+Aside from those meetings, there are several other ways we receive input from our students.

 Graduate Student Affairs Advisory Committee